-paper adopts Skinner's theory of environmentalism that posits that human behaviour is influenced by the environment he lives and that the course of action is highly determined by what is obtainable in one's society.
-Thus, according to Skinner, most human actions are the products of one's environment.
-He, as many other psychologists, views the term environment broadly as comprising natural environments, social settings, built environment, economic system and information environment of a particular place.
-Although, the radical form of environmentalism, as presented by some scholars, opposes the concept of hereditary and innate ideas as explanations for human actions2, its moderate form contributes to the understanding of the factors responsible either for moral or immoral actions of man.
-This explains why the theory is known as scientific factors in some quarters, for it presents one of the vital variables that contribute to the determination of morality in human actions.
+The paper adopts Skinner's theory of environmentalism that posits that human behaviour is influenced by 46 the environment he lives and that the course of action is highly determined by what is obtainable in one's 47 society.
+Thus, according to Skinner, most human actions are the products of one's environment. ??
+He, as many 48 other psychologists, views the term environment broadly as comprising natural environments, social settings, 49 built environment, economic system and information environment of a particular place.
+Although, the radical 50 form of environmentalism, as presented by some scholars, opposes the concept of hereditary and innate ideas as 51 explanations for human actions 2 By implication, an environment that has low sense of morality will accommodate 52 every form of , its moderate form contributes to the understanding of the factors responsible either for moral 53 or immoral actions of man.
+This explains why the theory is known as scientific factors in some quarters, for it 54 presents one of the vital variables that contribute to the determination of morality in human actions.
+55 immorality and it will be prone to different vices.
+Such an environment will feature lawlessness, corruption, embezzlement, violence, malpractices and every kind of immoral act as the 'normal' way of life.
+While society with moral inclination will be hostile to vices and inhuman behaviours, the sense of orderliness and respect for the rule of law will characterize such a nation.
+It is obvious that where there is moral consciousness there we can witness peace, justice, loyalty, honesty and love manifesting in the dealings of the citizens of that country.